asr/apia/README.md

 # Prerequisites

-* Modified version of Agda
+* Extended version of Agda

-  We have modified the development version of Agda in order to handle the new built-in ATP-pragma.
-This modified version of Agda is required by the Apia program.
+  We have extended the development version of Agda in order to handle the new built-in ATP-pragma.
+This extended version of Agda is required by the Apia program.

 * ATPs